 The tigress had spotted the deer and got ready to hunt herself a meal.
 She crouched slowly towards the grazing deer but unlucky for her and for us, she was spotted and the deer ran away.
 She didn’t try any longer and moved along her way as we saw her move along, right in front of our canter!
 THE MAJESTIC BENGAL TIGER right in front of us (Can’t describe the feeling!)

 We were happy and so was our guide.
-We sighted a tiger, in our first safari and in the very first hour!
+We sighted a tiger, on our first safari and in the very first hour!

 We moved along and came across several other Deer, some peacocks and different birds.
 We also crossed the Malik Talao or Malik Lake, which was covered with red algae and looked beautiful.
 On a small stretch of land, In the middle of the lake, we saw some crocodiles basking in the sun.

-Ranthambore National Park has an admirable population of birds- resident as well as migrant.
+Ranthambore National Park has an admirable population of birds- residents as well as migrants.
 There are more than 200 species of birds here.
 The lake area is one of the best locations to watch birds.
-The most important birds include Indian Gray Hornbills, Woodpeckers, Bee Eaters, Cuckoos, Parakeets, Asian Palm Swift, Nightjars, Dove, Eagles.
+The most important birds include Indian Gray Hornbills, Woodpeckers, Bee Eaters, Cuckoos, Parakeets, Asian Palm Swift, Nightjars, Dove and Eagles.
 Treepie, Graylag Goose, Snipes, Sandpipers, Gulls, Terns, Great Crested Grebe, Eagles, Darters, Bulbul, Mynas, Cormorants, Egrets, Flamingos, Ibis, Pelicans, Storks, Pittas, Shrikes, Minivets, Drongos, Ioras, Pipits, Bayas, Sparrows, Finches, Wagtails, Herons, Common Kingfishers, etc.

 We were also able to site several of these birds near the lake area including